slcs-jsc/mptrac/README.md

 ### Prerequisites

 This documentation describes the installation of MPTRAC on a Linux system.
 A number of standard tools (gcc, git, make) and software libraries are needed to install MPTRAC.
-The [GNU Scientific Library](https://www.gnu.org/software/gsl) is required for numerical calculations and the [Unidata netCDF library](http://www.unidata.ucar.edu/software/netcdf), the [HDF5 library](https://www.hdfgroup.org/solutions/hdf5), and [zlib](http://www.zlib.net/) are needed for file-I/O. Copies of these libraries can be found in the git repository.
+The [GNU Scientific Library](https://www.gnu.org/software/gsl) is required for numerical calculations and the [Unidata netCDF library](http://www.unidata.ucar.edu/software/netcdf), the [HDF5 library](https://www.hdfgroup.org/solutions/hdf5), and [zlib](http://www.zlib.net/) are needed for file-I/O. Copies of these libraries can be found in the MPTRAC git repository.

 Start by downloading the source code from the git repository: